 Many want to heat or repair their homes with wood and they may be glad to get free wood in exchange for their efforts for cutting the tree.
 If the tree in question is entangled in power lines or sewage lines, you can call the power or sewer company to remove it for free. … You may also opt to cut down the trees yourself.

 A tree leaning more than 15 degrees from vertical should be removed promptly.
 Signs that more than 50% of damage to the root system of the tree suggest the tree should be removed.
 Trees intended for placement under power lines should not exceed normal heights over 25′.
+If you aren’t sure, it’s best to bring in a professional to assess your tree and whether trimming or removal is the best option.

 Home insurance generally does not cover removal of the tree unless it falls on a fence, garage or home and causes damage.
 Sometimes home insurance will pay for removing a tree if it falls and blocks your driveway. … Typically, home insurance policies cover tree removal up to $1,000 per storm.